How to stop house repossession

 If you’re unable to repay the outstanding debt and keep up with your ongoing repayments, your lender will begin the legal process of repossessing your property.

-You will receive a letter informing you that a court date has been set for your property repossession hearing.
+Your lender will send you a letter informing you of a court date for your property repossession hearing.

 The letter will contain the following information: